 To the best of our knowledge no paper have identified and exploited the instance and terminological dynamicity levels as a way to incrementally increase the knowledge by capitalizing from devices interactions with other devices over the time as we did in this work.
 This is maybe due to the fact that the knowledge heterogeneity is addressed as an issue rather than an opportunity to enrich overall knowledge of the system.

-Several projects aimed at using semantic annotations to leverage semantic web technologies tools [5] providing a formal knowledge understanding of the devices and the services along with querying and reasoning techniques.
-We firstly describe works dealing with heterogeneous ontologies in the AmI domain and review the approaches used to manage heterogeneous knowledge sharing and enrichment.
+Several projects aimed at using semantic annotations to leverage semantic web technologies [5] providing a formal knowledge understanding of the devices and the services along with querying and reasoning techniques.
+We firstly describe works dealing with the multiple local ontology approach in the AmI domain and review the approaches used to manage heterogeneous knowledge sharing and enrichment.

 The AmI ATRACO project [12] is built around ATRACO agents exchanging data between each other.
 Each agent owns an ontology aimed at describing its local knowledge.
 An alignment engine has then been developed (ontology matching) in order to address the syntactic and semantic heterogeneity between agents local ontologies.
 Authors envision that a global, agreed, and validated ontology, in the AmI domain is unlikely to happen, and that, more realistically, manufacturers will develop their own ontologies, ending-up with countless heterogeneous ontologies.
-The alignment technic developed aimed at improving knowledge sharing between the agents.
+The alignment technic developed aimed at improving knowledge sharing between the agents, not at enriching each local agent knowledge by capitalizing on their interactions with the others agents.
+Authors also highlight devices resources limitations.
+The model we proposed (section II.D), by allowing incremental knowledge addition might be a good solution to restrain these issues.
 In [28] authors expose some challenges relative to SWoT domain.
-One of the identified challenges, is the ability, for the smart products, to be able to learn new emergent knowledge from user's interactions and feedbacks (user's preference learning) or from wiki pages.
+One of the identified challenges, is the ability, for the smart products, to be able to learn new emergent knowledge.
+But authors have been focused on emergent knowledge brought from user's interactions and feedbacks (user's preference learning) or from wiki pages, not from devices interactions.
 In [29] authors address the problem of gathering knowledge in order to improve user's interactions with smart products.
 They propose to use semantic annotations to enrich smart products workflows aimed at defining tasks and participants in several contexts.
 Authors highlight the problem of the domain ontologies shipped with smart products that have to be enriched over the time with the knowledge about user's environment and interests.
 They consider possible changes at the ontology level (ontology extension) and the instance level (ontology population).
 The instance level described here corresponds to the knowledge base level.
 While they motivates the need of such knowledge evolution, no automatic mechanism is proposed for the enrichment other than manual.

 Other works have been using the hybrid ontology approach.